 2. Efforts will be made to provide scholarships for students of advanced sign singing studies across Latvia.

-4. In ideal circumstances (if there are interested parties) a separate course on sign singing will be established within the curriculum of the Spiritual School.
+4. In ideal circumstances (if there are interested parties), a separate course on sign singing will be established within the curriculum of the Spiritual school.

 6. Preparation of materials for remote learning of the tradition.